 Disability.
 Dance.
 Artistry.
 Residency Program Call for Proposals

-Inspired by a Craig H. Neilsen Foundation grant to the Vermont Studio Center to establish residencies for visual artists and writers with SCI, Dance/NYC’s new program will advance the cultural ecosystem to expressly and equitably foster opportunities for disabled dance artists.
-It responds directly to recent research, Performing Disability.
+The Residency Program responds directly to Dance/NYC’s research, Performing Disability.
 Dance.
 Artistry.
 (Dance.NYC/PerformingDDA18), which underscores the need and opportunity to engage residency centers in the professional development and training of disabled artists and to provide critical training to presenters, driving mentorship and shared learning among artists and presenters.

 Each of the program participants will receive:

-• If necessary, additional stipend of $1,000 for personal care assistant(s);
+• An additional stipend of $750 for personal care assistant(s) and/or access needs;

-• If desired, private or public studio showing, open rehearsal, and/or public talk; and
+• If desired, private or public studio showing, open rehearsal, public talk, and/or public class; and

-• Identify as a dance artist with SCI (as defined by the Craig H. Neilsen Foundation) and/or dance ensemble working with artists with SCI, or a disabled dance artist or integrated dance company; and
+• Identify as a disabled dance artist and/or dance ensemble working with disabled dance artists and/or integrated dance company;

-• Provide a copy of their U.S. IRS Determination letter, which proves the entity's 501(c)(3) designation or tax-exempt status under Internal Revenue Code Section 170(c)(1) is required for proof of fiscal sponsorship.
+• Provide a copy of their U.S. IRS Determination letter, which proves the entity's 501(c)(3) designation or tax-exempt status under Internal Revenue Code Section 170(c)(1), or proof of fiscal sponsorship.
 For details on how to become fiscally sponsored, please visit Dance.NYC.

 Priority in grant selection will be given to applicants who demonstrate to a review panel: